 I will admit.
 I have never had this and probably never will!
 But, it is a well- known meat dish in Cajun areas of Louisiana.
 Sausage made from pork, rice, onions and green peppers is stuffed into pork casings.
 You may also notice menus with boudin balls.
 In this version, the sausage is not stuffed into pork casings.
 Instead, the sausage is rolled into a ball, battered and deep fried.
 Cochon Butcher and Cochon restaurant tops most lists for this delicacy.
 I have had other pork dishes at Cochon restaurant and they were creative and delicious!
 New Orleans Eater lists 10 great spots for Cajun meats.

 Bonus: King Cake:

 Well there you go.
-My picks for 12 must try New Orleans foods!
+My picks for 12 must try New Orleans food experiences and where to eat in New Orleans!
 Is yours on the list?
 Hopefully having information on where to eat these traditional and delicious dishes will be helpful.
 Make plans to visit New Orleans soon!
-Also, be sure to read the post “Top 5 Restaurant Picks in New Orleans.”
+Also, for more info on where to eat in New Orleans, be sure to read the post “Top 5 Restaurant Picks in New Orleans.”

 For more information on visiting New Orleans please visit this website.